How to Use PRODUCT Function in Excel (With 9 Examples)

 Argument Required/Optional Explanation

-number1 Required The first number of the range of numbers that you want to multiply.
+number1 Required The first number of the range of numbers to be multiplied.

-number2 Optional Extra numbers or range of numbers that you want to multiply.
+number2 Optional Extra numbers or range of numbers to be multiplied.

 • Return Parameter: